 The CPE currently offers 9 credited courses per semester as well as summer coursework and non-credited workshops and an on-going guest lecture series.
 In 2017, the first six CPE graduates were awarded their degrees from Middlesex, with 20 more graduates anticipated for summer, 2018.

-In 2010, BPI provided a multi-year seed grant to facilitate the establishment of the Grinnell Liberal Arts in Prison Program.
-To date, LAPP has enrolled 120 students at Newton Correctional facility and allows students to earn a First Year of College Award and up to 60 Grinnell credits.
-LAPP boasts a robust volunteer program for conventional undergraduates, and statewide influence in the field.
+In 2010, BPI provided a multi-year seed grant to facilitate the major expansion of the Grinnell Liberal Arts in Prison Program.
+To date, LAPP has enrolled 120 students at Newton Correctional Facility and allows students to earn a 30-credit First Year of College Award and up to 60 Grinnell credits.
+LAPP supports its college program with robust efforts from conventional undergraduates and boasts statewide influence in the field.

 For years, educators and advocates aspired to create a stable college-in-prison program in the Baltimore region.
 In 2011, after being approached by local faculty and advocates, BPI partnered with Goucher College to create the Goucher Prison Education Program (GPEP).
 Now a national leader in the field, GPEP currently enrolls about 100 incarcerated Goucher students across two prison facilities in Maryland.
 In 2016, Goucher received approval to confer a Goucher College bachelor’s degree at GPEP’s two prison sites.
 Goucher is the only college in Maryland that allows students to complete a bachelor’s degree while incarcerated, is a Second Chance Pell recipient, and had the honor of hosting the Secretary of Education Arne Duncan and Attorney General Loretta Lynch for the announcement of the Second Chance Pell Initiative in 2015.

 The Westville Education Initiative (WEI) was launched in 2012 as a partnership between BPI, the University of Notre Dame, and Holy Cross College at Notre Dame.
 Its campus inside Indiana’s Westville Correctional Facility is halfway between South Bend, Indiana and Chicago, Illinois.
 WEI benefits from a close and long-standing partnership with Indiana Department of Corrections.
-Admissions are run at both Westville and a maximum security prison farther east, where those admitted then transfer to Westville.
-Over fifty students study full-time in a curriculum that includes theology, biology, literature, political science, business, and calculus.
+Admissions are run at both Westville and a maximum security prison north of Indianapolis, where those admitted then transfer to Westville.
+Over fifty students study full-time in a curriculum that includes theology, literature, political science, business, science and mathematics.